 After the Procedure

-A D and C has few risks.
-It can provide relief from bleeding, and can help diagnose infection, cancer, and other diseases.
+The D and C procedure has few risks.
+It can provide relief from bleeding and can help diagnose cancer and other diseases.

 You may return to your normal activities as soon as you feel better, possibly even the same day.

 You may have vaginal bleeding, pelvic cramps, and back pain for a few days after the procedure.
-You can usually manage pain well with medications.
-Avoid using tampons and having sexual intercourse for 1 - 2 weeks after the procedure.
+You can usually manage pain well with medicines.
+Avoid using tampons and having sexual intercourse for 1 to 2 weeks after the procedure.